Liuy12/liuy12.github.io/research.md

 ### Differential analysis (2013-2017)

-- RNA-seq
+- RNA-seq.
 I developed an algorithm (XBSeq & XBSeq2), a differential expression analysis algorithm for RNA-seq data that takes non-exonic mapped reads into consideration.

-- MBDcap-seq
+- MBDcap-seq.
 A similar statistical model (MBDDiff) was applied to MBDcap-seq data for testing differential methylation levels of promoter regions.

 For a list of all my publications & abstracts, you can view my google scholar profile [here](https://scholar.google.com/citations?user=KB7SiiwAAAAJ&hl=en)